MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Add:** Required if the [Campaign Type](#campaigntype) field is set to *DynamicSearchAds*.
 Optional if the account is in the [mixed campaigns](../guides/mixed-campaigns.md) feature pilot, if the [Campaign Type](#campaigntype) field is set to *Search*, and if the [Experiment Id](#experimentid) field is not set.
 You cannot include this column for other campaign types.
 **Update:** Read-only.
 You cannot update the domain language.
 **Delete:** Read-only

+## <a name="disclaimeradsenabled"></a>Disclaimer Ads Enabled
+This is a disclaimer campaign when set to true.
+Disclaimer campaigns can only contain expanded text ads (EXTA) or responsive search ads (RSA).

+*Note*: This will always be a disclaimer campaign once this is set to true.
+You can only set *DisclaimerAdsEnabled* during ad creation.

+**Add:** Optional.
+If you do not specify this field or leave it empty, the default value of *false* will be set and disclaimer ads will not be enabled for this campaign.
+**Update:** Read-only.
+You cannot update *DisclaimerAdsEnabled* after campaign creation.
+**Delete:** Read-only

 ## <a name="dynamicdescriptionenabled"></a>Dynamic Description Enabled